Skip to main content

 Consider:

-• If there are pending bets, how will the account be managed while those bets are being resolved?
+- If there are pending bets, how is the account managed while those bets are being resolved?

-• How will changes be communicated to the customer?
+- How are changes communicated to the customer?

 Compliance obligation 6: A wagering provider and their employees and contracted service providers and their employees must not disclose protected information